RuchitaMaitri/HumanAI_Interaction_Project/README.md

 Final application can be run by simply downloading the .apk file on the android device.

-You can download the .apk file to test it out!
+You can download the Traffic_Light_Predictor.apk file to test it out!

 ### Resources
 - https://github.com/kobbled/ITSDC-Udacity-Traffic-Light-Classifier